HL7/fhir-registry-protocols-ig/input/pagecontent/use_cases.md

-1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="DefineSubmission-4">Update submission definition artifacts.</html:span>
+1. Update submission definition artifacts.

    The Registry Authority updates a transformation and submits it to a repository for distribution to registry submitters.